What problem is X-Margin solving and for who?

 Zero Knowledge technology ensures we can analyze each user’s positions and calculate the most efficient amount of collateral across all counterparts without being the central counterparty or needing users to reveal their positions (which would be a little like revealing your hand at poker).

-Usually a central Clearing House would be the counterparty to all trades – checking through users’ trades and collateral posted to calculate margin usage on a daily basis.
-This is a slow and cumbersome process that has a greater degree of uncertainty since it’s not real time checking of risk.
+Usually a central Clearing House would be the counterparty to all trades – checking through users’ trades and collateral posted to calculate margin usage on a daily basis, approving any new asset class or instrument.
+Whilst getting the same efficiency, central clearing is less scalable and much more expensive to use.
+Moreover, its a regulatorily complex business to navigate.

 How do you settle when profit and losses are netted across two counterparts/venues?